Freeongoo/spring-examples/rest-jpa-jackson-infinite-recursion/readme.md

 The product’s link field is not displayed (`private Company company;`)

+Can not preserve the Bidirectional-Relationships when deserialize string with relations

 ## 3. Use @JsonManagedReference, @JsonBackReference

 - @JsonManagedReference: a part with the annotation will be serialized normally.